 Requesting additional slots for an interactive job

-If you need to run a parallel test interactively you will need to specify the number of slots you need.
+If you need to run a test interactively that requires more than one slot, you will need to specify the number of slots you need.

 Requesting additional memory for an interactive job

 The following example would start an interactive session, 6GB of memory, with a runtime of 12 hours